danmoser/pyhdust/README.rst

         PATH=$PATH:~/.local/bin/

-**pyhdust** requires numpy and six modules.
+**pyhdust** requires numpy, six and astropy modules.
 Optionally, it makes use of:

-    - astropy
     - emcee
     - matplotlib
     - pandas